SmileiPIC/Smilei/doc/Sphinx/index.rst

   .. image:: ../smileiLogo/smileiLogo-horizontal2.svg

-**Smilei is an open-source, particle-in-cell code.**
+**Smilei** is a collaborative Particle-In-Cell code for plasma simulation.
-It is designed for high performances on super-computers and applied to a wide range of physics-related studies: from relativistic laser-plasma interaction to astrophysical plasmas.
-It is co-developed by both physicists and HPC experts.
+Open-source, user-friendly and designed for high performances on super-computers, it is applied to a wide range of physics studies: from relativistic laser-plasma interaction to astrophysics.

 .. raw:: html